-MethComp package, with variables named item, meth, repl and y.
+The dataframe is already in the correct form for use with the MethComp package, with variables named item, meth, repl and y.
 Plot the two sets of measurements against each other using the plot.meth function:

 '''

 plot.meth(ox)

+Note:

+Replicate measurements are taken as separate items!

 '''

 2. Use the BA.plot function to generate a Bland-Altman plot of these data.
 What is the estimated average difference between measurements from the two methods?
 What are the limits of agreement between the two methods?
-Do you consider these limits to be large compared to the average oximetry measure and the range of the data?